 C. Exposure Assessment

 1. Dietary exposure from food and feed uses.
-In evaluating dietary exposure to tetraconazole, EPA considered exposure under the petitioned-for tolerances as well as all existing tetraconazole tolerances in 40 CFR 180.557.
+In evaluating dietary exposure to tetraconazole, EPA considered exposure under the petitioned-for tolerance as well as all existing tetraconazole tolerances in 40 CFR 180.557.
+Additional metabolites of toxicological concern (M14360-alcohol (free and conjugated), M14360-acid, M14360-DFA, and M14360-hydroxydetriazolyl-O-malonyldiglucoside) that are not included in the tolerance expression were included in the dietary exposure assessments based on the ratio of metabolite to parent found in metabolism studies.
 EPA assessed dietary exposures from tetraconazole in food as follows:

 Section 408(b)(2)(F) of FFDCA states that the Agency may use data on the actual percent of food treated for assessing chronic dietary risk only if: